felt/felt-python/README.md

 pip install felt-python
 ```

-## Documentation
+## Notebooks

-See the [docs](/docs) directory for Juypter notebooks with complete examples of using the API.
+See the [notebooks](/notebooks) directory for Juypter notebooks with complete examples of using the API.

 ## Basic Usage